stackrev/vue_phonenumber_verifier/article/readme.md

 createApp(App).use(vuetify).use(VueTelInput).mount("#app")
 ```

-Create a *firebaseAuth.js* in the plugins folder (and also initialize it in the *main.js*), configure the captcha and the flow:
+Create a *firebaseAuth.js* in the plugins folder (and also initialize it in the *main.js*), configure the captcha and the flow below:
 ```jsx
 import { getAuth, RecaptchaVerifier, signInWithPhoneNumber } from "firebase/auth"